 The digestive system (gastrointestinal tract) starts in the mouth and ends at the anal opening.
 Food travels from the mouth, where we chew it via the esophagus into the stomach.
-There acid and pepsin enzymes start digesting carbohydrates (sugar and starch) and the food travels into the small intestine, which consists of the three sections called duodenum, jejunum and ileum.
-At the ileocecal valve whatever is left from the food gets into the colon and finally into the rectum.
+There acid and pepsin enzymes start digesting carbohydrates (sugar and starch).
+The food travels into the small intestine, which consists of the three sections called duodenum, jejunum and ileum.
+The remaining food transitions at the ileocecal valve into the colon and finally into the rectum.

-Next, th liver absorbs the building blocks of fatty acids, amino acids and sugar molecules are taken by the liver and modified to fit the body’s needs.
-The blood vessels connect the liver to the rest of the body and in this way the nutrients can reach all of the body’s tissues.
-This is how the muscles can build up muscle mass, the brain gets glucose to think and all of the body cells maintain their metabolism.
+Next, th liver absorbs the building blocks of fatty acids, amino acids and sugar molecules.
+The liver modifies them to fit the body’s needs.
+The blood vessels connect the liver to the rest of the body.
+This way the nutrients can reach all of the body’s tissues.
+This is how the muscles can build up muscle mass.
+The brain gets glucose to think and all of the body cells maintain their metabolism.